India-US relations have soured over Trump’s claims on Operation Sindoor and his imposition of fresh tariffs on Indian goods

 The authenticity of the report, which did not name any sources, could not be independently verified.

-Moreover, the US President’s repeated claim that his direct intervention had averted a nuclear war between India and Pakistan in May has also irked New Delhi, which maintains that the ceasefire decision was taken bilaterally following a request from the Pakistan DGMO.
+Also, the US President’s repeated claim that his direct intervention had averted a nuclear war between India and Pakistan has irked New Delhi which maintains that the ceasefire decision was taken bilaterally following a request from the Pakistan DGMO.

-India has also dismissed Trump’s assertions that he had used trade to exert pressure on both India and Pakistan to end the conflict and agree to a ceasefire.
+India has also dismissed Trump’s claim that he had used trade to pressurise both India and Pakistan to end the conflict and agree to a ceasefire.

 In late June, Modi turned down Trump’s last-minute invitation to Washington after the G20 Summit in Canada.
 According to reports, the US President wanted Modi at the White House along with Pakistan Army Chief Asim Munir to bolster his peace brokering claims.